 Beech often has a short trunk and large crown.
 It is a large tree overall and perfect for large lawns and parks.

 A word of caution: there are several invasive insects going after beech trees.
-Read more about Beech Bark Disease and Beach Leaf Disease.
+For more information read our blog here.

 Fun fact: Unlike most trees, beeches retain their smooth, silvery bark as they age, making them a favorite for carving initials and dates -- as Daniel Boone is said to have done on a beech that lived for 365 years.
 (Arborday Foundation)